gabrielshanahan/gazer/README.md

 * The functionality is implemented as a `ComandLineRunner`.
 * When the service starts, one gazer per endpoint is launched.
 The database is periodically polled for the list of all endpoints and the results compared with the current sets of gazers, which are added/removed/updated as necessary.
 The default polling period is `1s` and can be controlled by the `gazer.syncRate` property.
   * Periodically fetching all the endpoints from the database would not scale well.
 An ideal design would facilitate communication of create/update/delete events across services through a messaging system.
-* A `supervisor scope` is used to prevent the failure of one gazer to affect the others.
+* A `supervisor scope` is used to prevent the failure of one gazer affecting the others.
 * Gazers don't deal with persistance, instead sending the results to a Kotlin `channel`.
 There are multiple reasons for this, ranging from separation of concerns to the fact that JDBC is blocking, and even if it wasn't, we can't guarantee a monitored interval if it's dependent on environmental factors such network latency, DB load etc., by design.
 * A very simple actor based model is used to implement the `channel`.
 Kotlin `actors` are used for this, even though they are marked as obsolete.
 The reason is that we would just end up reimplementing exactly what is already there.
 * Backpressure between the actor and gazers is controlled by a buffer on the side of the actor.
 If the buffer is full, gazers attempting to send a new result `suspend` until room is made.
 By default, the buffer size is `1024` and can be controlled by the `gazer.bufferSize` property.
 If set to a negative number, the buffer becomes unlimited.